IqbalO2018/Reflection/README.md

+# Reflection 4
+## 2/16/18
+This week I learned tons of information on strings.
+The first practice we did with string was making certain types of functions have variables.
+To break this down, we made definitions for certain functions.
+The pypractice consisted of functions that broke down a word by letters and reversed the spelling as well.
+We made commands to make the user type in words and the program would break down the word, explain how many letters are in the words, and skip certain letters to revers the spelling.
+Towards the end of the week we created madlibs that also had strings in it to describe the nouns,verbs,adjectives, and names in order to tell the story.
+This changed the entire weeks progress because we had limited time to do our work, which challenged us to see how much work we get done in a time limit.

+---

 # Reflection 3
 ## 2/9/2018
 This week I learned how to use functions such as "string", "Boolean", and using algebraic functions to solve mathamatic problems.
 The most